5 High Yielding Herbs for Your Medicinal Garden

 Acmella oleracea

-Spilanthes Energetics: Mildly Warming, Mildly Drying, Stimulating, Dispersing
+Energetics: Mildly Warming, Mildly Drying, Stimulating, Dispersing

-Spilanthes Actions: Analgesic/Anodyne, Antimicrobial, Astringent, Diuretic, Immune Stimulant, Sialagogue
+Actions: Analgesic/Anodyne, Antimicrobial, Astringent, Diuretic, Immune Stimulant, Sialagogue

-Spilanthes (Acmella oleracea), also known as the toothache plant, is a unique and unusual herb that has a distinct tingling sensation when chewed.
+Spilanthes (Acmella oleracea), also known as the toothache plant, is a unique and unusual herb that creates a distinct tingling sensation when chewed.
 This herb has been used for centuries to alleviate toothaches, but it also has many other medicinal properties.

 Spilanthes is often used for its analgesic and antimicrobial properties.
 It is also used as an immune booster due to its ability to stimulate white blood cell production, which can help the body fight infections.